tataratat/gustaf/README.md

 Now we create our first volume.
 It will be just a basic cube.
 Even here we can already choose between using a tetrahedron and a hexahedron-based mesh.
-The `Volume` class will use tetrahedrons if the volumes keyword is made up of list of 4 elements (defining the corners of the tetrahedron), if 8 elements are in each list hexahedrons are used ([defining the corners of the hexahedron in the correct order](https://tataratat.github.io/gustaf/gustaf.utils.html#gustaf.utils.connec.make_hexa_volumes)).
+The `Volume` class will use tetrahedrons if the volumes keyword is made up of a list of 4 elements (defining the corners of the tetrahedron), if 8 elements are in each list hexahedrons are used ([defining the corners of the hexahedron in the correct order](https://tataratat.github.io/gustaf/gustaf.utils.html#gustaf.utils.connec.make_hexa_volumes)).
 ```python
 # create tetrahedron mesh using Volumes